Assorion/FNF-Assorion-Mirror/README.md

 Assorion Engine doesn't have mods folder capabilities planned and it won't be implemented.
-In addition to cutscenes, events, discordRPC, etc, most other features will have to be added yourself, although Assorion Engine may have several branches with more features soon.
+In addition to cutscenes, events, discordRPC, etc, most other features will have to be added yourself, although Assorion Engine may have several <a href="https://github.com/Legendary-Candice-Joe/FNF-Assorion-Engine#branches">branches</a> with more features soon.

 ## ⚡ | Why choose Assorion Engine?